Tuning the terahertz response of liquids by creating polar many-body excitations

-Since their inception, ``driven imposters''~\cite{mccaulDrivenImpostersControlling2020} have been considered merely a theoretical curiosity -- until now.
-This work marks a new direction in experimental quantum technology by demonstrating the unique possibilities predicted by quantum tracking control.
-The present experimental accessibility of polaron dynamics suggests that they are good candidates for the realisation of other exotic optical effects, beyond the creation of driven imposters.
+Until this point ``driven imposters''~\cite{mccaulDrivenImpostersControlling2020} have been considered a theoretical curiosity, however this work marks a potential new direction in experimental quantum technology by demonstrating the unique possibilities predicted by quantum tracking control.
+The present results on polaron dynamics suggest that they are good candidates for the realisation of other exotic optical effects.
 In particular, the tracking control formalism has recently been deployed to \textit{dynamically} generate an epsilon near-zero (ENZ) response \cite{WuENZPhotonics, ENZPhotonics} in a material \cite{2301.12069}.
-An immediate future extension of the work presented here is therefore to extend it to this scenario, dynamically generating ENZ-like responses in polaronic systems.
+An immediate future extension of the work presented here is therefore to apply it to this scenario, dynamically generating ENZ-like responses in polaronic systems. {Finally, the tunability of physical properties as demonstrated here is a prerequisite for a system to serve as a novel platform for computing.
+Tracking control previously motivated the development of a single-atom computing protocol \cite{mccaul_towards_2023}, and in this context, it is natural to suggest that polaronic control might be used analogously to realise a (literal) form of liquid computing.}

 \paragraph{Acknowledgments:} T.E. and D.I.B. are grateful to the Alexander von Humboldt Foundation for organizing the 11th Humboldt Award Winners’ Forum, where this collaboration was conceived.
 D.I.B. was supported by Army Research Office (ARO) (grant W911NF-23-1-0288; program manager Dr.~James Joseph), while G.M. is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Program (grant agreement 833365).
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of ARO or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
 We thank A. Ghalgaoui, J. Zhang, and P. Singh for their contributions to the experimental work.
 This research has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Program (Grant No. 833365).
 D.I.B. and D.T. are also supported by by the W. M. Keck Foundation.